Turned so that the upper surface becomes the lower.

 The interest is common in other languages too; the Italians have the word sottosopra, meaning upside down, upset, commotion (literally 'under over'); the French even have a specialist term for a sequence of stamps, some of which are printed upside down - tête-bêche.

-'Upside down' was originally 'up so down', i.e. 'up as if down'.
+'Upside down' was originally 'up so down', that is, 'up as if down'.
 The 'so' part migrated into various forms, 'upsa', 'upse' (which spawned 'upset') etc., in the same way as in phrases like 'ups-a-daisy' and 'upset the applecart'.
 The change from 'up so down' to forms like 'upset-down' and eventually 'upside-down' appear to be for no better reason than to make the expression's meaning more intuitive.

 'Upside down' doesn't sound especially old but, in its early forms, it can claim to be one of the oldest expressions in English.
 It joins the handful of phrases that can be dated from the first part of the 14th century or before, for example, 'haven't slept a wink', 'in the twinkling of an eye', 'by dint of'.
 The earliest version of 'upside down' known in print is in The proces of the seuyn [seven] sages.
 The precise publication date of that text isn't known, but it is accepted as being before 1340: